A Comprehensive Guide to VW Car Care

 - Get your tires rotated to promote more even wear.
 You can get this done when you get your oil changed.

 - Check the air pressure at home with a gauge.
 You might also notice that the TPMS (tire pressure monitoring system) light illuminates if your tire pressure is low.
 If it is, stop by a gas station to fill them up, or bring your vehicle into a service center in Countryside.

 Visit Our Volkswagen Service Center

-If you’ve got questions about Volkswagen car care, such as how to charge a dead battery, you don’t have to go far — we’re just in Countryside and waiting to serve you.
+If you’ve got questions about Volkswagen car care, such as how to charge a dead battery or how to reset the EPC light, you don’t have to go far — we’re just in Countryside and waiting to serve you.
 Contact us today to learn more about caring for your Volkswagen.